Language: EN

 }

-Making all variables global is quite dirty… well, you know what I mean.
-It is much better if instead of that, we use local variables, and each function has the parameters it needs and returns.
+Raising all variables as global is quite messy… well, you get what I mean.
+It is much better if instead we use local variables, and each function has defined the parameters it needs and returns.

 int correct_temperature(int temperature) {